-The Chief Executive is appointed by the Council in accordance with s.
-42 and Clause 33 and 34 of Schedule 7 of the LGA 2002.
+The Chief Executive is appointed by the Council in accordance with section, 42 and Clause 33 and 34 of Schedule 7 of the LGA 2002.
 Recruitment of any new Chief Executive will be through an open and transparent recruitment process, with the final decision being made by full Council.

 The Chief Executive implements and manages the Council's policies and objectives within the budgetary constraints established by the Council.
 Under s.
-42 of the LGA 2002, the responsibilities of the Chief Executive are:
+42 of the LGA 2002, tThe responsibilities of the Chief Executive are 22:

-- Implementing the decisions of the Council. - Providing advice to the Council and Community Boards. - Ensuring that all responsibilities, duties and powers delegated to the Chief Executive or to any person employed by the Chief Executive, or imposed or conferred by any Act, regulation or bylaw are properly performed or exercised. - Facilitating and fostering representative and substantial elector participation in elections and polls held under the Local Electoral Act 200117 - Maintaining systems to enable effective planning and accurate reporting of the financial and service performance of the Council. - Providing leadership for the staff of the Council. - Employing staff (including negotiation of the terms of employment for the staff).
+- Implementing the decisions of the Council. - Providing advice to the Council and Community Boards. - Ensuring that all responsibilities, duties and powers delegated to the Chief Executive or to any person employed by the Chief Executive, or imposed or conferred by any Act, regulation or bylaw are properly performed or exercised. - Ensuring the effective and efficient management of the activities of the local authority. - Facilitating and fostering representative and substantial elector participation in elections and polls held under the Local Electoral Act 2001 - Maintaining systems to enable effective planning and accurate reporting of the financial and service performance of the Council. - Providing leadership for the staff of the Council. - Employing staff (including negotiation of the terms of employment for the staff).